Information Technology, Documents, & Records

 IMPLEMENTATION AND ASSISTANCE

-The Director of ITS is responsible for the implementation of this policy.
-For assistance with email, contact the ITS Helpdesk in the first floor lab wing of the CMC (x5999).
+The Chief Technology Officer (CTO) is responsible for the implementation of this policy.
+For assistance with e-mail, contact the ITS Helpdesk in the first floor lab wing of the CMC (x5999).
+For questions about faculty use of e-mail, contact the Dean of the College Office.
 For questions about the policy or issues related to a student's failure to comply with this policy, contact the Dean of Students Office.